...

 2. Implementing Corrective Measures

-If defects or deviations are identified during the first article inspection, corrective actions are implemented.
-The causes of defects are identified through a process analysis, machine inspection, and evaluation of techniques.
-Appropriate corrective actions are then taken, which might involve recalibrating machines, revising techniques, or altering the manufacturing process.
-Once corrective measures are implemented, a second article is manufactured and inspected to ensure that the identified defects have been rectified.
+Corrective actions are implemented if defects or deviations are identified during the first article inspection.
+The causes of defects are identified through a process analysis, machine inspection, and technique evaluation.
+Appropriate corrective actions are taken, which might involve recalibrating machines, revising techniques, or altering the manufacturing process.
+Once corrective measures are implemented, a second article is manufactured and inspected to rectify the identified defects.

 Step 5: Verification and Validation